 I often recommend matched betting as one of the best ways to make money online in the UK.

-As I write, many of us need extra cash more than ever.
+As I write, due to the Coronavirus pandemic, many of us need extra cash more than ever.

 But the catch is that all the sports are cancelled.